 If there have been many configuration changes, the FPCs need to be manually synchronized with the management board.
 Log into the CLI of each out of synch FPC and enter the execute factoryreset command to reset the configuration.
-After the FPC restarts, the management board will attempt to synchronize the configuration of the FPC.
+After the FPC restarts, the management board will attempt to synchronize its configuration.
 If the configuration synchronization is successful, the FPC can start processing traffic again.

-If there has been a firmware upgrade, and the firmware running on a failed FPC is out of date, you can upgrade the firmware of the FPC as described in the section: Installing firmware on an individual FortiGate-6000 FPC on page 22.
+If there has been a firmware upgrade, and the firmware running on the failed FPC is out of date, you can upgrade the firmware of the FPC as described in the section: Installing firmware on an individual FPC on page 27.